gt-cs3220/gt-cs3220.github.io/labday3.md

 **The purpose of lab day #3 is to help you start on assignment # 3.**

-Before you start lab3, please watch assignment3_help.mp4 video.
+Before you start lab3, please watch labday3.mp4 video. assignment3_code_navigation.mp4 video is also provided to help you understand the assignment #3 code frame.

 step 1. create a project file and do run simulation.